aldeacomputer/aldea-js/example1/README.md

 node index
 ```

-Obviously look at the code in `index.js` and `src/person.ts` to figure out what's going on.
+Obviously look at the code in `index.ts` and `src/person.ts` to figure out what's going on.
 From this, it should be pretty simple to build a simple playing card NFT.